bsorrentino/bsorrentino/_posts/2022-04-30-enhance-cli-with-zx.md

 As you can see there are several steps and I wanted to ask the user to provide the requested information and confirmation for the optional steps.
 So I have used the [ZX] `$` to execute the commands behind-the-scene and `question` for ask info or confirmation, moreover just-in-case, I've also provided command line arguments to skip asking for.

-Below some function that I've develop to enrich [PAC] to give you an idea on how is simple use [ZX] to enhance (or implement) a CLI
+Below some functions that I've develop to enrich [PAC] to give you an idea on how is simple use [ZX] to enhance (or implement) a CLI

 #### Select Authentication Profile